Skip to content

 PropComponentsExample

-colorBox, Textcolor="$primary"
+colorBox, Textcolor="$fg-accent"

-backgroundColorBox, TextbackgroundColor="$surface-bg"
+backgroundColorBox, TextbackgroundColor="$bg-surface-raised"

 Non-$ values pass through unchanged (color="red", color="#ff0000").